Yoxiro/Yoxiro/README.md

 - 👋 Hi, I’m @Yoxiro
-- 👀 I’m interested in artificial intelligence, machine learning and deep learning
+- 👀 I’m interested in cellular automata
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Computational Neuroscience
+- Email: yukinoyou@outlook.com

 <!---
 Yoxiro/Yoxiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.